 Worried about taking a break from studying German?
 Here are lots of ways to keep your skills sharp!
 Viel Spaß!

-- Netflix and Amazon Prime have a decent collection of German-language films and series.
+- Netflix and Amazon Prime have a growing collection of German-language films and series.
 (Check out “Babylon Berlin” or “Dark” on Netflix and “You are Wanted” on Amazon).
 Even if you watch films with English subtitles, as long as you’re listening to the German while reading, you are helping your language skills and being exposed to new and familiar vocabulary and grammatical structures.
 These films are always changing, but you’re sure to find something you like!
 (Another tip: for many popular American shows on Netflix you can click on the bottom right to change the language to German!)

 - Stream German TV: Want to put on German TV while you’re having breakfast?
 For a live stream of channels like ARD, ZDF, VOX, RBB, arte, and more, check out Schoener-Fernsehen.

 - Keep up on the news: The standard is the nightly Tagesschau at 20 Uhr.
 This 20 minute recap will get you caught up on world events (with German captions).
 If you feel like Deutschlandfunk (radio) or Tagesschau (nightly news) are just a bit too fast for you, check out the podcast Langsam gesprochene Nachrichten from Deutsche Welle, available (free!) on iTunes or nachrichtenleicht (easy news for adults).
 If you’re feeling more ambitious, you can try some of the thematic Deutsche Welle podcasts (just search for Deutsche Welle on iTunes).
 They are also free, and a great way to combine whatever you’re interested in (politics, science, music, literature, etc.) with German!

 - One student’s inspiring story of learning German in a year: The Lernen to Talk Show.
 Mickey Mangan made a video every week of his year in Germany, added subtitles, and you can watch how he progresses!
 There are some really amusing episodes that really show what it’s like to be learning a language abroad!

 - EasyGerman videos on YouTube: Interviews with people in the streets.
 If you’re looking for a funny episode, check out the ones at Karneval in Köln.